Cape Winelands Climate & Weather

 Cape Winelands Climate and Weather

-The Cape Winelands experience a Mediterranean, sub-tropical climate with weather in summer being hot and generally dry and winter being cold and wet.
-The winter months, between May and August, experience heavy rains, strong north-westerly winds and low temperatures, but the winter doesn't preclude wine-tasting and many of the indoor venues are warm and cozy during the cold months.
+The Cape experiences a Mediterranean, sub-tropical climate with hot and generally dry summers (December to February), and cold and wet winters (June to August).
+The winter months experience heavy rains, strong northwesterly winds and low temperatures, but the winter doesn't preclude wine-tasting and many of the indoor venues are warm and cosy during the cold months.
 There is even occasional snow on the surrounding mountains which only makes the scenery more picturesque.
 The summer months are characterized by warm, dry days with little wind in the Cape Winelands.
 The daily temperature in towns such as Paarl and Stellenbosch can soar up to 100°F (38°C) during the hottest months between January and March so it is a good idea to pack sunscreen and hats if exploring in summer.

 Become our Cape Winelands Travel Expert